-The Cabinet Office directs how vetting should work across Government, but each Department can determine their own individual processes and make their own decisions.
-If you’ve been vetted by another Government Department in the past, we’ll review the information received to decide whether you’ll need to go through further checks for a role at SIS.
+The Cabinet Office directs how vetting should work across government, but each department can determine their own individual processes and make their own decisions.
+If you’ve been vetted by another government department in the past, we’ll review the information received to decide whether you’ll need to go through further checks for a role at SIS.

 Each role has its own set of responsibilities and security levels to match.
 If your role changes while you’re here, you’ll be reassessed and vetting for a higher security clearance may be required.
 We always make sure your application is treated equally, regardless of your gender, marital status, age, race, ethnic origin, religion or belief, sexual orientation or disability.
-And all of your personal data is kept strictly safe and confidential.
+And all of your personal data is kept secure and confidential.

-There are four main levels of Government security clearance: Basic Check, Counter-Terrorist Check, Security Check and Developed Vetting.
+There are four main levels of government security clearance: Basic Check, Counter-Terrorist Check, Security Check and Developed Vetting.
 All employees of SIS, individuals seconded to SIS and most contractors working for us must hold Developed Vetting clearance, while some contractors may only need to be Security Check cleared.

-You’ll need this to access certain Government facilities or if you work in a role where you could access sensitive information classified as ‘SECRET’.
+You’ll need this to access certain government facilities, or if you work in a role where you could access sensitive information classified as ‘SECRET’.
 You’ll need to:

 Our most comprehensive form of vetting, you’ll need this for roles that involve long-term, frequent or uncontrolled access to SECRET material.
 You’ll need to: